rtm516/GeyserMC-wiki/Common-Issues.md

 ### Geyser Spigot plugin does not load with CraftBukkit/other error with CraftBukkit

-Geyser is not tested with CraftBukkit, and Floodgate will not load with CraftBukkit.
+Geyser and Floodgate will not operate correctly with CraftBukkit.
 We recommend you use the Paper or Spigot server software.

 ### Any error involving a "Geyser-Bukkit" plugin.